mart-123/data_thru/docs/README.md

 # HESA Data Pipeline (project 'data_thru')

-This project contains an ETL pipeline that ingests a source dataset and transforms it into a dimensional model.
+This portfolio project contains an ETL pipeline that ingests student data and transforms it into a dimensional model for analysis/reporting.
+It demonstrates data engineering practices including ETL pipelines, data quality filters, historical data versioning, dimensional modelling and automated testing.

+The dataset loosely resembles student data from HESA (Higher Education Statistics Agency).
+The architecture resembles what could be found in a university data warehouse.

+## Platform
+Some companies are moving their data warehouses to the cloud.
+This can be a convenient option but cost management and platform tie-in should be considered.
+This project is containerised so that it can be deployed locally or on a cloud provider with minimal changes.

 ## Data
-The fictional dataset is based loosely on the real-world HESA (Higher Education Statistics Agency) student dataset.
-Lookup tables were obtained from HESA but student data was generated using a test data generator website.
+Tha student/program data is fictional, generated using a test data generator.
+Look-up tables were downloaded from HESA (Higher Education Statistics Agency) and modified for test scenarios.

+## Automated testing
+Load tables are compared with their originating CSV files.
+Stage tables are each compared with an 'expected results' CSV file.
+Details of failed test cases support bug fixing.

 ## Key components
 - Extract: Python scripts for data extraction, basic transformations and data quality filters